jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Yet, no matter which we choose, Main Street wasn't happy with the results.

 That's because there is something fundamentally wrong with North American society.
 For decades we've been working to keep the Industrial Age alive.
 It's finally time we step up, as our ancestors did so many times before, and rethink our way of life.
-The hardest part isn't about explaining our problems or coming up with solutions.
+The hardest part isn't explaining our problems or coming up with solutions.
 It involves the realization that you, me, and every ordinary Canadian and American should be happy with our jobs, government, and life.

 It's our right to enjoy happy lives.